useful-forks/useful-forks.github.io/README.md

   * Allow people to input their Access Token to increase API limits (from Extension's settings rather than through script)

 # Credits
-Thanks to [raeleus](https://github.com/raeleus) for his design of the logo!
+* Thanks to [raeleus](https://github.com/raeleus) for his design of the logo!
+* Thanks to [jkunstwald](https://github.com/jkunstwald/) for allowing me to apply the MIT license to what has been expanded from [his own initial work](https://github.com/jkunstwald/useful-forks).
+Here is a list of the improvements that were made made:
+  * Recursive search of all sub-forks
+  * GitHub API's `Watchers` value is bugged so it was removed
+  * Implement authenticated requests to the GitHub API (which increases the limit of calls)
+  * Added some minimal feedback for certain edge-cases
+  * Created an actual website for the feature
+  * Position the chrome extension's results where they won't move the other links of the page